-Medical assistants often talk to patients and family members about symptoms, patient concerns, treatment, patient safety, and the overall healthcare process.
+Med assistants often talk to patients and family members about symptoms, patient concerns, treatment, patient safety, and the overall healthcare process.

 It is also their job to communicate effectively and relay medical information to other healthcare professionals in a medical setting, such as nurses, doctors, and specialists.

-This article will cover some of the key aspects to keep in mind when communicating as a medical assistant.
-It will cover valuable information and helpful tips around listening, verbal and nonverbal communication, as well as how to properly and effectively communicate with both patients and fellow healthcare providers.
+You’ll explore valuable information and helpful tips around listening, verbal and nonverbal communication, as well as how to properly and effectively communicate with both patients and fellow healthcare providers.

 Building Strong Interpersonal Communication Skills